 President, Enzerna Biosciences

 Enzerna Biosciences President Joseph Ruiz, Ph.D., has over 30 years of experience as an investigator in academia and industry in the areas of embryonic and adult stem cell biology, genome engineering, hepatic cell biology, cell transplantation, and histotechnology.
-He obtained his PhD at UC San Diego and completed post-doctoral work at Columbia and Harvard Universities.
-Dr. Ruiz held faculty positions at the Indiana University School of Medicine and at the Wistar Institute and has directed scientific development at several biotech startup companies.
-In particular, Dr. Ruiz established and directed stem cell and genome engineering research programs at several biotech startup ventures in addition to his efforts at Enzerna (Vesta Therapeutics, Transposagen Biopharmaceuticals and Epigenos Biosciences).
-Dr. Ruiz also holds an adjunct faculty appointment in the Department of Biology at UNC-Chapel Hill where he is active in mentoring undergraduate and graduate students interested in pursuing careers in the biotech sector.
+He obtained his Ph.D. at UC San Diego and completed post-doctoral work at Columbia and Harvard Universities.
+Joseph held faculty positions at the Indiana University School of Medicine, at the Wistar Institute, and has directed scientific development at several biotech startup companies.
+In particular, he established and directed stem cell and genome engineering research programs at several biotech startup ventures in addition to his efforts at Enzerna (Vesta Therapeutics, Transposagen Biopharmaceuticals and Epigenos Biosciences).
+Joseph also holds an adjunct faculty appointment in the Department of Biology at UNC-Chapel Hill where he is active in mentoring undergraduate and graduate students interested in pursuing careers in the biotech sector.
 Alongside his senior management roles, he founded Emerging Biotechnology Development Services, a consulting practice that guides entrepreneurs’ efforts to establish research operations and secure grant funding for their emerging startup ventures.
 His efforts helped over 50 startup ventures throughout the country to secure non-dilutive funds for their research operations.
-Dr. Ruiz has served as a reviewer and frequent chair for NIH Small Business Scientific Review Groups for 12+ years.
-Dr. Ruiz’s background in both academia and the biotech industry endowed him with a unique perspective on the importance of developing comprehensive research plans while also driving research toward clinical or commercial applications.
+Joseph has served as a reviewer and frequent chair for NIH Small Business Scientific Review Groups for more than 12 years.
+His background in both academia and the biotech industry endowed him with a unique perspective on the importance of developing comprehensive research plans while also driving research toward clinical or commercial applications.

 Assistant Dean, Graduate Student Academic & Professional Development, The Graduate School

-Brian Rybarczyk, Ph.D., is the Graduate School Assistant Dean for Graduate Student Academic & Professional Development, and he teaches GRAD 725 Personal Branding.
-For the Graduate School, he also develops and implements academic and professional development training for graduate students across disciplines; manages the Graduate Student Center; teaches courses and directs the Preparing International Teaching Assistants Program (PITAP); is program coordinator for the SPIRE Postdoctoral Fellowship program and is co-administrative director at UNC for the Center for the Integration of Research, Teaching, and Learning (CIRTL).
-Dr. Rybarczyk earned a doctorate in pathology from the University of Rochester School of Medicine and Dentistry.
+Brian Rybarczyk, Ph.D., is assistant dean for graduate student academic and professional development at The Graduate School, where he also serves as an instructor.
+For The Graduate School, he also develops and implements academic and professional development training for graduate students across disciplines; manages the Graduate Student Center; teaches courses and directs the Preparing International Teaching Assistants Program (PITAP); is program coordinator for the SPIRE postdoctoral fellowship program and is co-administrative director at UNC-Chapel Hill for the Center for the Integration of Research, Teaching, and Learning (CIRTL).
+Brian earned a doctorate in pathology from the University of Rochester School of Medicine and Dentistry.

 CEO, Pulvinar Neuro

-Pulvinar Neuro Chief Executive Officer Leah Townsend, Ph.D., serves as the inaugural member of the CareerWell Executives in Residence program.
-Dr. Townsend is also a member of the CareerWell Advisory Committee and a member of The Graduate School’s Graduate Education Advisory Board.
+Pulvinar Neuro CEO Leah Townsend, Ph.D., serves as the inaugural member of the CareerWell executives-in-residence program.
+She is also a member of the CareerWell advisory committee and a member of The Graduate School’s graduate education advisory board.

-She teaches the Business Fundamentals – Selected Topics (GRAD726) course for The Graduate School.
-This course enhances participants’ awareness of several understandings and considerations essential to workplace leadership, including the structure and culture of a variety of organizations, interpersonal skills in the workplace, finance, and business development.
+She has taught a course to enhance participants’ awareness of several understandings and considerations essential to workplace leadership, including the structure and culture of a variety of organizations, interpersonal skills in the workplace, finance, and business development.
 The series also reinforces the business fundamentals and professional skills addressed through the other CareerWell courses by placing them in the context of career paths of interest to course participants.
-Dr. Townsend previously served as The Graduate School director of graduate professional programs.
-Prior to her role within The Graduate School, she served as an associate strategy consultant with the Triangle Insights Group.
+Leah previously served as The Graduate School director of graduate professional programs.
+Prior to her role with The Graduate School, she served as an associate strategy consultant with the Triangle Insights Group.

 As a Carolina graduate student, she recognized a need for master’s and doctoral students to gain non-academic skills and responded to the needs of her peers by designing and leading the Consulting 101 Seminar Series and later founding the Carolina Graduate Consulting Group.
-She earned a B.S. in Psychology, a B.A. in Philosophy, and a Ph.D. in Neuroscience from the University of North Carolina at Chapel Hill.
-Dr. Townsend also holds a Business Essentials Certificate from Carolina’s Kenan-Flagler Business School.
+She earned bachelor’s degrees in psychology and in philosophy before pursuing a Ph.D. in neuroscience—all from Carolina.
+Leah also holds a business essentials certificate from the Kenan-Flagler Business School.